powerhouse-inc/powerhouse-docs/docs/academy/02-Create/02-MoreTutorials/Chatroom/02-CreateNewPowerhouseProject.md

 cd ChatRoom
 ```

-Once you are in the project directory, now you can run the `npm run connect` command to instantiate a local version of the Connect application to start building your document model.
+Once you are in the project directory, now you can run the `ph connect` command to instantiate a local version of the Connect application to start building your document model.

 Run the following command to start the Connect application: